jhorzek/lessSEM/README.md

 # Switching the optimizer #
 # Use the "method" argument to switch the optimizer.
 The control argument
 # must also be changed to the corresponding function:
-regsemGlmnet <- lasso(
+regsemIsta <- lasso(
   lavaanModel = lavaanModel,
   regularized = paste0("l", 6:15),
   nLambdas = 50,
-  method = "glmnet",
+  method = "ista",
-  control = controlGlmnet())
+  control = controlIsta())

 # Note: The results are basically identical:
-regsemGlmnet@parameters - regsem@parameters
+regsemIsta@parameters - regsem@parameters
 ```

 # Transformations

-lessSEM allows for parameter transformations which can be used to test
+lessSEM allows for parameter transformations which could, for instance,
-measurement invariance in longitudinal models.
-A thorough introduction
+be used to test measurement invariance in longitudinal models.
+A
-is provided in
+thorough introduction is provided in
 `vignette('Parameter-transformations', package = 'lessSEM')`.
 As an
 example, we will test measurement invariance in the `PoliticalDemocracy`
 data set (see also Bauer et al., 2020).